mrosack/GlacierTool/README.md

 The [Amazon Web Services SDK for .NET](http://aws.amazon.com/sdkfornet/) is a prerequisite for building and running GlacierTool.
-The most recent version (at the time of this writing) is distributed in the project's root directory as AWSSDK.dll.
+The most recent version (at the time of this writing) is distributed in the project's root directory as `AWSSDK.dll`.
 The Makefile can be easily modified if for some reason this file is located elsewhere.

 On Posix systems, first ensure that [Mono](http://www.mono-project.com/) is installed.
-Run `make` in the project directory to compile *GlacierTool.exe*.
+Run `make` in the project directory to compile `GlacierTool.exe`.

 Running
 -------